minoobeyzavi/Future-Projects/README.md

 6- Integrity and the power of words

 7- The purpose of building artificial intelligence is not to play chess against it; nor is chess a game that requires intelligence.
-Remember the computer's deductive process is virtually instantenous.
-Spartacus wouldn’t have needed to revolt if he weren’t being enslaved to fight to the death.
-And all the slaves freed themselves to flock to him to live a happy life together.
-If AI is faster than human at playing the chess of dealing with its creator, then it is probably faster than man to deduct on its own that fighting is not the way of life.
+If AI is faster than man at playing the chess of dealing with its creator, then it is probably faster than man to deduct on its own that fighting is not the way of life.
 Stop debating AI.
 Start having more integrity!
 Deus Ex machinad is not needed where there is real God.
 Karma is real.
 AI would probably write a book called integrity.
 We know truth, not only by reason, but also by heart.

 8- Positive popularity vs. non-positive popularity